BF.B Stock Reverses Course Into Green On Report Of $15B Buyout Offer

 Add us onAdd us on Google

-B-class shares of Brown-Forman (BF.B) leapt into green territory on Wednesday, gaining 2%, following reports that Sazerac has offered to buy the company for around $15 billion.
+Shares of Brown-Forman (BF.B, BF.A) leapt into green territory on Wednesday, gaining over 1%, following reports that Sazerac has offered to buy the company for around $15 billion.

 Sazerac is a family-owned American distiller known for producing a wide range of spirits.
 Its brands include Buffalo Trace bourbon, and Fireball Cinnamon Whisky.
 Like Brown-Forman, it is also headquartered in Louisville.